 Desired Outcome Social Media Gaelic content distributed regularly through social media, guided by the level of actual and potential users.
 Current Practice There has been little social media activity in Gaelic to date Actions Required Create a Gaelic social media space for NHS Highland on Instagram, targeting a younger audience.
 Create a plan for bilingual social media postings and campaigns in conjunction with the Communications & Engagement Team.
 Work towards securing the services of, or employing, a Gaelic speaking communications assistant.
-Target Date Apr 24 Responsibility Ruth Fry, Head of Communications and Engagement
+Create 30 bilingual online posts a year, to include various types of footage e.g. posts, case study, video Target Date July 24 Responsibility Ruth Fry, Head of Communications and Engagement

 Desired Outcome Website Gaelic content should be available on the public authority's website, with emphasis given to the pages with the highest potential reach.
 Current Practice There is little mention of Gaelic currently on the old website other than an invitation to the public to contact the organisation in Gaelic and some bilingual forms.
-Actions Required Agree a plan for the new website which creates an appropriate amount of Gaelic to include most prominent pages, menus, and a section dedicated to Gaelic.
-Target Date Apr 24 Responsibility Ruth Fry, Head of Communications and Engagement
+Actions Required 1.
+Agree a plan for the new website which creates an appropriate amount of Gaelic to include most prominent pages, menus, and a section dedicated to Gaelic.
+Target Date July 24 Responsibility Ruth Fry, Head of Communications and Engagement

 Desired Outcome Corporate Publications Produced in Gaelic and English with priority given to those with the highest potential reach.
 Current Practice There has been some Gaelic included in corporate documentation such as the Together We Care - Cùram Còmhla, Leatsa, Dhutsa - 5-year strategy document.
 However, consideration around Gaelic at the planning stages has yet to be embedded.
 Actions Required Approve a policy around bilingual corporate publications stating when, why and how often this will be appropriate.
-Target Date Policy Dec 23 Responsibility Ruth Fry, Head of Communications and Engagement
+This policy will be based on the principle of equal respect for Gaelic and English.
+Target Date May 24 Responsibility Ruth Fry, Head of Communications and Engagement

-Desired Outcome Language utility

-A process is in place to ensure that the quality and accessibility of Gaelic language in all corporate information is high.
+Desired Outcome Language utility A process is in place to ensure that the quality and accessibility of Gaelic language in all corporate information is high.
 Current Practice Official translations are already arranged via professional organisations to ensure correct Gaelic.
 Ainmean Àitean na h-Alba is used as a reference tool for place names and translations use the most recent version of the Gaelic Orthographic Conventions.
 Where there is a local form used, this is applied consistently.
-Actions Required Continue to ensure consistency and high-standard translation.
+Actions Required 1.
+Continue to ensure consistency and high-standard translation.
 Target Date Already in place and continuing.
 Responsibility Ruth Fry, Head of Communications and Engagement

 Desired Outcome Exhibitions Opportunities to deliver public exhibitions bilingually or in Gaelic should be explored on a regular basis with priority given to those with the highest potential impact.
-Current Practice There are not specific exhibitions but public meetings, conferences and careers fairs are currently held in English only.
+Current Practice There are not specific exhibitions, but public meetings, conferences and careers fairs are currently held in English only.
 Actions Required Include Gaelic as part of the planning process for appropriate key events such as the Festival of Remote and Rural Learning or National Dementia Week, where Gaelic has a specific connection to the event/topic.
-Ensure there are Gaelic opportunities fed into recruitment, careers and succession planning strategies for events.
-Target Date Dec 23 Responsibility Jennifer Swanson, Head of Talent Ruth Fry, Head of Communications and Engagement
+Ensure there are Gaelic opportunities fed into recruitment, careers, and succession planning strategies for events.
+Target Date December 24 Responsibility Jennifer Swanson, Head of Talent Ruth Fry, Head of Communications and Engagement